graphdeco-inria/3dlayers/README.md

 The issue with the above workflow is that Quill scenes imported that way will have all brush strokes from a Quill layer "baked" as one entity.
 This means that if you have in Quill a layer `Trees` with multiple tree trunk strokes, once imported into our app you will not be able to individually select, transform, copy or delete individual tree trunk strokes.
 They will all be "fused" into one entity, in our app.

-TODO: add Blender script

-We provide a simple Blender script that solves that problem by editing the fbx file to separate each disconnected component into its own object, and re-export the fbx.
+We provide a simple [Blender script](preprocess_quill_fbx.py) that solves that problem by editing the fbx file to separate each disconnected component into its own object, and re-export the fbx.
 The script also creates a json file that keeps track of which layer contains each object (so that layers are re-imported correctly in our app).
 To run it:

 ```
+cd 3dlayers
 blender -b -P preprocess_quill_fbx.py -- -i <path to the FBX file> [-o <output folder path>]

 # We are running Blender in background mode (without the UI), see the official Blender doc: https://docs.blender.org/api/current/info_tips_and_tricks.html#use-blender-without-it-s-user-interface